Yasin1ar/Project-Euler-Problems/README.md

 `n` is the problem number,
-where `x` is the name of the solution you want to run (simple, better, or efficient).
+where `x` is the name of the solution you want to run (simple, improved, or efficient).

 # Feedback
 I welcome any feedback or suggestions on how to improve my solutions or coding style, Thank you :)